Aliases for HOXA7 Gene

 GeneCards Summary for HOXA7 Gene

 HOXA7 (Homeobox A7) is a Protein Coding gene.
-Diseases associated with HOXA7 include acute leukemia.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is HOXD8.
+Diseases associated with HOXA7 include oculoauricular syndrome and leukemia, acute myeloid.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is ENSG00000273049.

 UniProtKB/Swiss-Prot for HOXA7 Gene